 This is the itinerary for a tour which we run regularly.
 It can be altered & Customised and we like to discuss plans with clients and can make suggestions about special places to visit depending on our clients’ interests, and available time.
 You can get an idea of your holidays from the mentioned tours.
 We do not club our clients to groups.
 We suggest, plan and organize only tailor-made, personalised tour holidays to India for each client.
 Either you can make your own group, we would be happy to organize a personalise tour for your private group.
 Our Knowledgeable tour escorts is with you throughout the trip to all the famous sights and wherever required a local knowledgeable guide is provide on spot for your tour to make history and culture come alive through the stories that unfold throughout the journey.
 The itinerary is planned carefully , in such a way that you get enough time to acclimatise properly while riding Royal Enfield motor bikes to The Great Himalayas and to relax or to make walk in the local area and to experience the authentic life of the people living in these remote parts of Indian Himalayas....!

-You will follow the itinerary as a private, personalise tour, accompanied by one of our excellent Guides/ tour escorts throughout the trip as preferred by you at the time of booking.
+You will follow the itinerary as a private tour, accompanied by one of our excellent Guides/ tour escorts through out the trip.
+Internal travel chauffeur-driven luxury jeep / car.

 Shimla and Leh Ladakh is one of the most favorite tourist destinations of Himalayas, but Kinnaur and spiti valley in the central Himalayan region are still anoff beat route for travellers.
 There are no star category hotels in the valley.
 In some places, in the remote valleys of Himalayas only fixed tented accommodation is available with basic food (hygienic food) and accommodation — which is quite neat & clean.